Soul (2020 film): Plot

 In New York City, pianist Joe Gardner teaches music part-time at a middle school while dreaming of playing jazz professionally.
 When he receives an offer to teach full-time, his mother Libba urges him to accept, although Joe is resistant.
 Joe learns famous jazz musician Dorothea Williams has an opening in her quartet and auditions at a jazz club.
 Impressed with his piano playing, Dorothea hires him for that night's show.
 As Joe heads off, his excitement distracts him, and he dies falling down an open manhole.

 Joe finds himself a disembodied soul heading into an afterlife called the "Great Beyond".
-Unwilling to die, he tries to escape but ends up in the "Great Before" (aka "You Seminar"), a realm where new souls are prepared for life on Earth with guidance from otherworldly counselors — all named Jerry — and experienced souls who act as mentors.
-Each new soul has a badge that grants passage to Earth once it has been completely filled in with interests and personality traits.
-Mistaken for a mentor, Joe is assigned to 22, a stubborn soul who has been in the Great Before for thousands of years and hopes to avoid Earth.
+Unwilling to die, he tries to escape but ends up in the "Great Before" (aka "You Seminar"), a realm where new souls are prepared for life on Earth with guidance from otherworldly counselors — all named Jerry — and experienced souls who act as mentors: each soul has a badge that grants passage to Earth once it has been completely filled in with interests and personality traits.
+Mistaken for a mentor, Joe is assigned to 22, a cynical soul who has been in the Great Before for thousands of years and hopes to avoid Earth.
 Intrigued by Joe's desperation to return to an unremarkable life, 22 agrees to let Joe help find her "spark", which will complete her badge and enable Joe to use it to return home.
 After Joe fails several attempts to find 22 a passion, they visit "the Zone", a place that souls enter when their passions create a euphoric trance, but which becomes a trap for obsessed, lost souls.
 They meet Moonwind, a sign twirler who regularly enters the Zone to rescue lost souls, and helps the duo locate Joe's soulless body in a hospital.

 Joe returns to Earth but accidentally brings 22 with him, and they awaken in Joe's hospital room in the wrong bodies, with 22 inhabiting Joe's body and Joe inhabiting the body of a therapy cat.
 They locate Moonwind, who agrees to meet at the jazz club that night to restore Joe to his body.
 In the meantime, 22 settles into Joe's body and starts to find enjoyment in trivial things like food, wind, and music.
 She holds poignant conversations with Libba, Joe's student Connie, and Joe's barber Dez, deepening her understanding of life.
 Meanwhile, Terry, the being in charge of counting souls, discovers the count is off and arrives on Earth to find Joe.